wusel42/ffgt_packages-v2020.1/ffgt-nachtruhe/ReadMe.md

 ffgt-nachtruhe
 ==============

-Gluon-web module for Nachtruhe settings.
+Gluon-web module for Nachtruhe settings, based on ffho-web-ap-timer